-Note: not for use on black marble, green marble, or granite.
-Black marble is tricky to restore and generally needs professional help.
+Note: not for use on granite.
+Also, Black marble is tricky to restore and may require more effort or professional help.
 Green marble is hard like granite.
 For polishing both green marble and granite use the Granite Polishing Kit.

 Save hundreds of dollars on professional marble repair!
 Restore your marble, travertine, and limestone countertops, floor tile, and shower tile to like-new condition.

 - 5-inch Pads: use for general marble polishing, etch mark and scratch removal

 - 3-inch Pads: use for inside corners and tight spaces

 Kit includes (everything you need except the drill):

 - Drill plate / attachment

 - Red, orange, yellow, blue abrasives, green Bonastre pad,